-Going Agile: The new mind-set for procurement officials has been added to your bookmarks.
+Going Agile: The new mind-set for procurement officials has been saved

 Contracting for Agile software development should focus on enabling a smooth vendor-client relationship rather than on specifying terms and conditions in exhaustive detail.

 Government organizations are increasingly looking to partner with vendors who use Agile to deliver software systems.
 But for government to successfully take advantage of what Agile has to offer requires a change in mind-set for procurement officials.